 Once the initial quality control was complete, then two more lines instantly appeared in the chart, “Waiting for Reviewer Assignment” and “With Editor for Decision.”
 Because it is a resubmission, it gets pushed into the editor’s “Waiting for Decision” inbox at GEMS.
 The editor then reads through the responses and the manuscript and decides whether to reject, accept, or send it back to one or both of the referees for an additional round of review.

 Apparently, the editor decided to sent it back for review, and they did it very quickly because it only took half an hour to move on to “Contacting Potential Reviewers.”
 Four days later, however, a new line appeared, “Waiting for Reviewer Assignment.”
 This means that one of the two original reviewers declined to review this revised version of the manuscript, and so the editor had a choice: continue without this reviewer or find a replacement.
 It looks like the editor wanted another opinion about the paper, and the next morning new potential reviewers were selected and emails were sent off.
-The rest of the lines were already covered in the other post (link to previous post), like the strange double entry of “Decision Made.”
+The rest of the lines were already covered in the other post, like the strange double entry of “Decision Made.”

 A second example table I’ll show you is one where the paper was eventually accepted: